 Prometheus is a tool/database that is used for monitoring.
-Prometheus adopt a pull based model in getting metrics data by querying each targets defined in its configuration.
+Prometheus adopts a pull based model in getting metrics data by querying each target defined in its configuration.

 Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.